-The 2017/18 Council Plan sets out the vision, priorities and measures to assess progress.
-Through the guidance and direction set out in the supporting Performance Management Framework, relevant plans are in place at different levels of the organisation to provide the critical 'golden thread' that ensures everyone is working together to achieve the Council's strategic priorities.
+3.2 The 2017/18 Council Plan sets out the vision, priorities and measures to assess progress.
+Through the guidance and direction set out in the supporting Performance Management Framework, relevant plans are in place at different

-- 3.3 The Quarter 3 Performance Report (Appendix A) sets out how the Council has performed in the third quarter of 2017/18 (1st October to 31st December 2017) to deliver the five headline priorities for Rotherham as set out in the Council Plan for 2017-2020.
-The report provides an overview of progress and exceptions (good/improved performance and areas of concern) as well as wider information, key facts and intelligence such as customer feedback, quality assurance, external regulation and specific case study information to demonstrate what has been achieved to deliver the vision. - 3.4 The Q3 Performance Scorecard and Dashboard (Appendix B) provide an analysis of the Council's performance against each of the 72 performance measures.
+- 3.3 The Quarter 2 Performance Report (Appendix A) sets out how the Council has performed in the final quarter of 2017/18 (1 July to 30th September 2017) to deliver the five headline priorities for Rotherham as set out in the Council Plan for 2017-2020.
+The report provides an overview of progress and exceptions (good/improved performance and areas of concern) as well as wider information, key facts and intelligence such as customer feedback, quality assurance, external regulation and specific case study information to demonstrate what has been achieved to deliver the vision. - 3.4 The Q2 Performance Scorecard and Dashboard (Appendix B) provide an analysis of the Council's performance against each of the 72 performance measures.
 Based on the frequency of reporting and targets set each of the measures are rated as follows: